Food Health Social Issues

 1. Only over-consumption may pose an issue

 Most people aren’t going to eat anywhere near the amount of soy consumed in these two case reports.
 In fact, you would probably develop a nutritional deficiency if you did.
-As with anything you eat, enjoy soy as part of a balanced diet, and you’ll be fine.
+As with anything you eat, enjoy soy as part of a balanced diet, and you’ll probably be fine.

 2. Feminization from soy is rare